sandrzejewskipl/spotify-scheduler/README.md

 `./run.sh`

 This script will take care of making sure that Python3 and dependencies are installed.

+On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify.
+Then OAuth popup should open.
 ## Running script manually
 <b>Clone the repository (by the command below, or download it)</b>